F-I-D-O/Manuals/manuals/Programming/C++/C++ Debugging and Profiling.md

 ## `LINK : fatal error LNK1181: cannot open input file`
-This means that the linker cannot find the specified library file.
+The [error LNK1181](https://learn.microsoft.com/en-us/cpp/error-messages/tool-errors/linker-tools-error-lnk1181?view=msvc-170) means that the linker cannot find the specified library file.
 To daiagnose this, look at how the file is specified in the target's `vxproj` file:

 1. Open the target's `vxproj` file in a text editor
 2. Find the `Link` element